davecom/SwiftGraph/README.md

 Please note: the included nine tails demo runs quite slowly (you'll see a beachball) unless Swift compiler optimizations are turned on.
 Turn them on by changing your run scheme in Xcode from 'Debug' to 'Release.'

 ## Installation
-Simply copy `SwiftGraph.swift` into your project.
-When the Swift packaging story improves, SwiftGraph will improve with it, but for now it seemed the easiest thing to do was to put the entire library in one file.
+Simply copy `SwiftGraph.swift` into your project or use the CocoaPod `SwiftGraph`.

 ## Tips and Tricks
 * To get a sense of how to use SwiftGraph, checkout the unit tests